 DFM Project Manager (DFM/PM).

-For all assigned ISFSIs, serves as the point of contact for technical and regulatory issues that affect the ISFSI.
+For all assigned ISFSIs, serves as the point of contact for licensee and CoC holders regarding technical and regulatory issues that affect the ISFSI.
 The NRR/PM is the point of contact for ISFSI issues that affect the reactor’s structures, systems, and components (SSCs) (see Section 04.07).

 For all assigned 10 CFR Part 50 reactor site ISFSIs, serves as the point of contact for the NRR/PM where reactor operations affect the ISFSI.